 Year II - Smart Step Literacy Lab

-Day 2 - Learning to administer the Developmental Reading Assessment 4-8 (fluency, comprehension, access to appropriate text, motivation); Benchmark (CRT) Test Strategies
+Day 2 - Learning to administer the Developmental Reading Assessment 4-8 (fluency, comprehension, access to appropriate text, motivation); PARCC and other CCSS aligned assessments

-Day 4 - Writing Workshop Classroom - elements (independent writing, guided writing, and investigations) and procedures; the teaching of craft in context
+Day 3 - Writing Workshop Classroom - elements (independent writing, guided writing, and investigations) and procedures; the teaching of craft in context; goals for adolescent writers

-To see the required texts for the Lit Lab please review the following booklist.
+To see the required texts for the Lit Lab please review the following list of required texts.

 Smart Step Literacy Lab Classroom Project